 Lord Viththala is worshipped primarily in Maharashtra, Andhra Pradesh and Karnataka.
 He is often depicted as a dark young boy, His posture relaxed, with arms hanging loosely or perched on His hips.
 He is sometimes standing on a brick.
 Depending on local sentiments, the Lord is sometimes associated with Buddha or Shiva.

 Sri Viththala's main temple is the one standing at Pandarapura.
-There is a great deal of debate about the origins of Lord Viththala, some associated with the Marathis, and others with the poet Tukaram and with the Jain.
-In Karnataka, he is associated with the Haridasa sect.
+There is a great deal of debate about the origins of Lord Viththala, some associated with the Marathis, and others with the poet Tukaram and with the Jains.
+In Karnataka he is associated with the Haridasa sect.

 Lord Viththala's temple at Pandarapura has a very striking shikhara, visible for a long way along the bathing ghats on the Bhima River.
-This is believed to be the earliest Vithoba temple, dating back at least to the Yadava period, 12th or 13th century.
-Epigraphical evidence shows that there was a Vithoba shrines at the present location of the temple as early as 1189 A.D.
+This is believed to be the earliest Vithoba temple, dating back at least to the Yadava period, 12th or 13th Century.
+Epigraphical evidence shows that there was a Vithoba shrine at the present location of the temple as early as 1189 A.D.

 The beautiful Deities of Lord Vithoba and Rukmini Devi are a delight to the many devotes who come here on pilgrimage.
 Vitthala is carved out of black basalt, nearly 4 feet tall.
 He wears a high, conical crown and a necklace of tulsi-beads, along with the legendary Kaustubha gem.

 Pandharpur on the banks of Chandrabhaga (Bhima) River